 - Complete Job Placement Form

 - Fill out the Job Placement Form.

-- Please Note: There are a limited number of positions available, and these positions will be filled on a first come first serve basis.
+- There are a limited number of positions available, and these positions will be filled on a first come first serve basis.

-- You will receive an email from the Student Employment Office when you have been placed in a position.
-This email will include where you were placed and your supervisor's contact information.
+- About a week after completing the job placement form, you will receive an email from the Student Employment Office with information about where you were placed and your supervisor's contact information.